The co-governance project run by LabGov

 The Co-City Approach

-Based on a set of co-governance experiments performed in Bologna and other Italian cities, LabGov has defined a protocol for the Co-City, highlighting the necessary conditions to be met in order to move from single, isolated urban commons to an extensive approach: the whole city as commons, a shared resource that belongs to all of its inhabitants and has to be co-managed and co-nurtured.
+Based on a set of co-governance experiments performed in Bologna and other Italian cities, LabGov has come to define a protocol for the Co-City.
+The Protocol highlighs the necessary conditions to be met in order to move from single, isolated urban commons to an extensive approach conceiving the whole city as commons, a shared resource that belongs to all of its inhabitants and has to be co-managed and co-nurtured.
 The city as we know it turns into an urban laboratory, whose achievements and developments are supported by a proper legal and political ecosystem.

 The Co-Cities Protocol is composed of three parts: